global-asp/asp-source/en/0164_hare-and-elephant.md

 bought them.

 ##
-Hare said to Elephant, “You
+Hare said to Elephant, "You
 should get a better pair than
 mine, that way you can show
 off to the whole village and
-make others jealous.”
+make others jealous."
 Elephant was so excited.
 Hare and Elephant agreed to
 meet the next day at Hare's